 We value our trees and environment in the City of Charles Sturt.
-All trees and streetscapes owned or under Charles Sturt care are maintained according to our Tree and Streetscape Policy.
+All trees and streetscapes owned or under Charles Sturt care are maintained according to our Tree and Vegetation Policy.

 Trees are maintained through our Whole Street Pruning Program

 Whole Street Pruning Program

 Tree removal on council property

 If you believe a tree needs removal, you must make an application in writing.
 Your application must clearly state the reasons why the tree should be removed.
 Include any supporting information.
 The application will be formally assessed in accordance with our Tree and Streetscape Policy.

 Our qualified staff take into consideration the health, condition, structural integrity, risk level and management options of the tree.
 They will compare all this information against specific criteria.

 If a tree is in good health, all alternative measures should be investigated.
 Legislative requirements must also be fulfilled.
 You must provide a valid reason for the removal of a tree.

 The policy also states a valid reason will not include:

 - householder preference for no street tree or for a different species